kaby76/AntlrVSIX/README.md

 * Fix ["rup" doesn't work in some cases #81](https://github.com/kaby76/AntlrVSIX/issues/81)
 * Fix ["has dr" not working, slow as hell #82](https://github.com/kaby76/AntlrVSIX/issues/82)

+## Planned for v9

+* Add VS Code client.

+## Planned for v10

+* Add AST for grammars.
+Rewrite all with ASTs for syntax-independent code.

+## Planned for v11

+* Add flexible parser to read any grammar.
+* Rebrand.

 Any questions, email me at ken.domino <at> gmail.com